ChaitanyaLonarkar/Movie_app/README.md

+# Movie Mix
+This website is made using react.js and it uses movie api

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.